 Cleveland Browns to hire Jim Schwartz as new defensive coordinator

-The Browns are turning to Tennessee Titans senior defensive assistant Jim Schwartz to be their next defensive coordinator, a league source confirmed to the Beacon Journal.
+The Cleveland Browns are turning to Tennessee Titans senior defensive assistant Jim Schwartz to be their next defensive coordinator, a league source confirmed to the Akron (Ohio) Beacon Journal.

 Schwartz replaces Joe Woods, who was fired hours after the Browns' 7-10 season concluded last week.
-He was one of four individuals interviewed over the last week, along with Seattle Seahawks associate head coach/defense Sean Desai, Pittsburgh Steelers senior defensive assistant/linebackers coach Brian Flores and Philadelphia Eagles defensive backs coach/pass game coordinator Dennard Wilson.
+Schwartz was one of four individuals interviewed during the past week, along with Seattle Seahawks associate head coach/defense Sean Desai, Pittsburgh Steelers senior defensive assistant/linebackers coach Brian Flores and Philadelphia Eagles defensive backs coach/pass game coordinator Dennard Wilson.

-There's a connection between Schwartz and Browns general manager Andrew Berry, who worked together with the Philadelphia Eagles.
-Schwartz was defensive coordinator with the Eagles from 2016-20, while Berry was Vice President of Football Operations with them in 2019.
+There's a connection between Schwartz and Browns general manager Andrew Berry, who worked together with the Eagles.
+Schwartz was defensive coordinator with the Eagles from 2016-20, while Berry was vice president of football operations with them in 2019.

 Schematically, Schwartz has been a 4-3 proponent, which is the same base scheme Woods used.
 He's favored man-to-man coverage, while Woods preferred zone.

 Schwartz, 56, started his NFL career with the Browns in 1993 as a personnel scout under Bill Belichick.
-When the Browns moved to Baltimore and became the Ravens, he received his first on-field coaching assignment when he was named outside linebackers coach.
+He received his first on-field coaching assignment when he was named outside linebackers coach after the Browns moved to Baltimore and became the Ravens.

-Schwartz has spent the last two seasons with the Titans as a senior defensive assistant, where he's been a sounding board in defensive meetings and worked hand-in-hand with head coach Mike Vrabel.
-It's Schwartz's second stint with the organization, having been an assistant from 1999-2008, the last eight of those as defensive coordinator.
+Schwartz has spent the past two seasons with the Titans as a senior defensive assistant, where he's been a sounding board in defensive meetings and worked hand-in-hand with head coach Mike Vrabel.
+It was Schwartz's second stint with the Titans, having been an assistant from 1999-2008, the last eight of those as defensive coordinator.

 During a five-year stint as the Detroit Lions' head coach from 2009-13, Schwartz went 29-52.
-He did guide the Lions to the 2011 NFC playoffs.
+He did guide the Lions to the playoffs in 2011.

 Schwartz also spent 2014 as the defensive coordinator of the Buffalo Bills under head coach Doug Marrone.